ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Recommender.md

 5. 'Best Game' Column
 I added a column to represent whether a game is in the list of 'Best Games' (binary variable).
 This will be the column I try to predict with my classification models.
 A problem that I had with this was when comparing game information between the games in the dataset and the games in the 'Best Games' set, I found that the two sets of data did not always have matching dates for the same game (sometimes the dates were +/- one day).
 To resolve this issue, I used datetime and timedelta objects to allow for dates that differed by at most one day.

 After this stage, I ended up with a dataframe with 8740 entries and 9 features.
-The relevant code is in the 'standardize_names.py' and 'Data Cleaning and Exploration.ipynb' files.
+The relevant code is in the ['Data Cleaning and Exploration.ipynb'](https://github.com/ryanwonghc/Premier-League-Game-Recommender/blob/master/Data%20Cleaning%20and%20Exploration.ipynb) file.

 ### Data Exploration
 In this section, I made 6 hypotheses regarding what constitutes a 'Best Game' and added column features to the dataframe to test these hypotheses.
 The hypotheses are as follows:

 A statistically significant portion of games in the 'Best Games' set ...
 1. Involve popular/successful teams
 2. Are games played between rivals